 Not at all.
-It may appear that way currently, but as women become aware of the increasing career opportunities in cryptocurrency, blockchain, Web3 and NFTs, we anticipate seeing a rise in female applicants.
+It may appear that way currently, but as women become aware of the increasing career opportunities in Web 3 like cryptocurrency, blockchain, and NFTs, we anticipate seeing a rise in female applicants.
 For instance, 50% of the employees are female at the cryptocurrency exchange, Binance.

 Are there any female crypto influencers?

 There are growing numbers of female crypto influencers.
 The below list is a small cross-section of women in cryptocurrency: –

 - Blythe Masters: Blythe is a Wall Street Veteran considered the first woman in the blockchain space and is an active leader in projects such as the Linux Foundation.